rahulinux/ansible-k8s-monitoring/README.md

 This project assumes you have a basic knowledge of how [ansible](https://en.wikipedia.org/wiki/Ansible_(software)) works and have already prepared your hosts for configuration by ansible.

 playbook uses `ansible-kubernetes-module`  to deploy on your kubernets cluster, you will need to require `~/.kube/config` which will connect to your kubernetes cluster.
+You can use `ansible-bootstrap-node` role to configure this.

 also this playbook uses to fetch secrets from Vault. so you need to store secrets called `'admin_pass'`, in vault and provide the path inside variable